Back ] Home ] Up ]

 7. Is light weight and requires less postage

-8. Is cheap (e.g., because it uses less wire)
+9. Is cheap (e.g., because it uses less wire)

-The information on this page is based on reviews of patents, early trade publications, artifacts, and other primary sources.
-As a result, unlike much of the information on the history of the paper clips that is available on the internet, the information presented here is accurate.
+Where did the Early Office Museum obtain the information on this web page?
+The information on this page is based on our review of patents, early trade publications, artifacts, and other primary sources.
+As a result, unlike much of the information on the history of the paper clip that is available on the internet, the information presented here is accurate.
+The Early Office Museum is grateful to Kenneth R. Berry for sharing his patent and trademark research on paper clips.

 Early Paper Clip Gallery